-In this tutorial, you will learn how to start your Spring Boot application on a random port number.
+This tutorial will teach you how to start your Spring Boot application on a random port number.

-If you are interested to learn how to balance HTTP requests between multiple instances of the same Spring Boot application, then check my video course Spring Boot Microservices and Spring Cloud.
+If you want to learn how to balance HTTP requests between multiple instances of the same Spring Boot application, then check my video course Spring Boot Microservices and Spring Cloud.

 - Open application.properties file of your Spring Boot Web application and,

 - Set the server.port property to zero.

 Another way to run your Spring Boot application on a random port number is to pass server.port number as a run time argument when starting your spring boot application.
 To do that,

 - Open the terminal window on your computer,

 - Change the current directory to a home folder of your Spring Boot project,

 - Run the Spring Boot application and pass the server.port configuration as a run-time argument.